MWMjr/DesignPatterns/README.md

 This pattern can be used to allow something akin to multiple inheritance, however, the pattern begins to strain easily (i.e. mutliple interfaces with thr same method definition)

 #### Facade
+*Purpose*
+To provide a simplified API over a set of classes/subsystems

+*When to use*
+When we have a very complicated subsysten and we want to provide an eaiser way to access its functionality.
+By building a facade we can eliminate the complexities

 #### Flywight
 #### Proxy
 ## Behaviorial Patterns